allenlin90/programmingLearning/javascriptLearning/vueTheCompleteGuide/README.md

 ## Introducing Computed Properties
 1. In the other case, we can use `computed` (another reserved property) which works similar to `methods`.
 The main difference between them is that `methods` will be re-rendered when there's any thing changes on the page.
 On the other hand, `computed` only changes when any of its dependency is modified.
 1. To use methods in `computed`, we just put the method name in the interpolation in HTML **WITHOUT** parenthesis.
 Vue will call the method instead.
-1. With this approach, the `fullname` method in the following case won't be trigereed every time when other dependency is modified.
+1. With this approach, the `fullname` method in the following case won't be triggered every time when other dependency is modified.
     ```html
     <!-- HTML -->
     <section id="events">